hemantaph/ler/docs/_build/html/_sources/autoapi/ler/rates/index.rst.txt

       ..
           !! processed by numpydoc !!

-   .. py:property:: available_gw_prior_list_and_its_params
+   .. py:property:: available_gw_prior

-      Dictionary with list all the available priors and it's corresponding parameters.
-This is an immutable instance attribute.
+      Dictionary of all available prior distributions and their parameters.

+      This is a dynamically generated dictionary containing available samplers for each GW parameter type and their default parameter values.

+      :Returns:

+          **available_gw_prior** : ``dict``
+              Nested dictionary organized by parameter type (e.g., 'source_frame_masses',

+              'geocent_time', etc.) with sampler names and default parameters.